|

 Nerve damage is a possible complication of wisdom teeth removal.
 The mandibular nerve enters the back of the bone of the lower jaw.
 (See the Figure on the right).
 The mandibular nerve has many branches which consist of nerves implicated in taking out wisdom teeth.
 The most well known of these are the lingual nerve and the inferior alveolar nerve.
 It is apparent from the figure on the right that these nerves are clearly beneath the lower teeth and thus can be damaged when removing one of the lower wisdom teeth.
 The lingual nerve supplies sense of touch and taste to the right and left half of the anterior 2/3 of the tongue as well as the lingual gingiva.
 The inferior alveolar nerve supplies sensation to the lower teeth on the right or left half of the dental arch, as well as sense of touch to the right or left half of the chin and lower lip.

 Nerve damage occurs when can a nerve is traumatized, crushed or completely cut.
 The numbness is called parasthesia.
 Because nerves heal slowly the mandibular nerve recovers in about three to six months.
 If after a year recovery hasn't occured the nerve damage is likely permanent.
-This happens to about 1 in 100 people after wisdom teeth removal.
+This happens to about 2 in 100 people after wisdom teeth removal.

 The mandibular nerve is the largest of 3 branches of the trigeminal nerve.
 It is branch V3 as shown on the Figure to the left.
 If damage to this branch is to occur it can cause additional problems.All sensory information from the face is sent to the trigeminal nerve nucleus.
 The three parts of the trigeminal nucleus receive different types of sensory information.
 The spinal trigeminal nucleus receives pain/temperature fibers.
 The main trigeminal nucleus receives touch/position fibers.
 The mesencephalic nucleus receives proprioceptor and mechanoreceptor fibers from the jaws and teeth.
 Therefore damage to the mandibular nerve can cause pain, not regulate temperature properly, and feel numb.

-This has the possibility of developing into trigeminal neuralgia.
+It may also be possible for trigeminal nerve injuries to develop into trigeminal neuralgia.
 The attacks are said to feel like stabbing electric shocks or shooting pain that becomes intractable.
 Individual attacks affect one side of the face at a time, last several seconds or longer, and repeats up to hundreds of times throughout the day.
-Paresthesia symptoms include frequent drooling, biting of the lip or the inside of the cheek or the side of the tongue, and paralytic disfigurement or drooping of the lip.
-The sense of taste, the facility of speech, and the sensory pleasure of kissing are diminished.
-Constant tingling numbness is the most common feature.
+Trigeminal neuralgia is considered by many to be among the most painful of conditions and once was labeled the suicide disease because of the significant numbers of people taking their own lives before effective treatments were discovered.
 Those suffering from severe paresthesia may be driven to near hysteria by a loss of sensory functions that affects all aspects of their lives.

 Other Nerves Known To be Damaged